 I can’t say this enough: Step one is to figure out treatment for your girlfriend.

-Follow our method for finding treatment (available to AiR members, learn more here), and include something from each category of treatment if possible (see our post “How to Help Your Loved One Succeed at Recovery”).
+Follow our method for finding treatment (available to Allies in Recovery members, learn more here), and include something from each category of treatment if possible (see our post “How to Help Your Loved One Succeed at Recovery”).

 If trauma fuels the addiction, treatment should also address the trauma